MoinUddin005/peopledb/README.md

 # React + Vite
+#peopledb

+This is the live website link(https://650bd786b1f71d172215b666--serene-haupia-446424.netlify.app/)

+## Usage Language/libary
+- javascript

+## Library & Framework
+- react.js
+- Redux

+## extra material
+- html
+- css

+## css framework
+- tailwind

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.